Tell us about your background. Where did you grow up? Your family?

 If you weren’t an artist, what would you be?

-I would like to have studied child psychiatry because I am fascinated by what motivates others and why.
-Although I have worked in the “helping biz” as an educational therapist assisting students and families for many years, I am winding down my career, but it is still so gratifying to see when a student finally “gets it”.
+I would like to have studied child psychiatry because I am fascinated by early childhood experiences and education, and how these help to shape so much of an individual’s thinking.
+I have worked in the “helping biz” as an educational therapist assisting students and families navigate the often confusing educational system for many years, but I am winding down my career.
+I never get tired of seeing a student when they finally “get it”.

 What do you most enjoy doing when you are not painting?